 ▪ Contribution to and maintenance of the project website

 For all report and other work of the SR, please visit the SR website, http://www.shaheedoniran.org/english/

-To assist in this research, we seek four interns to work approximately one full day a week at our office at the Brooklyn College campus in Manhattan at 25 Broadway, for one semester with a possibility for extension to a full academic year.
+To assist in this work, we seek interns to work approximately two days a week at our office at the Brooklyn College campus in Manhattan at 25 Broadway, for the course of one semester – spring, summer, and fall.
 Interns may be current or recently graduate CUNY students or undergraduate students with a background in Iran.
 While we do not expect any one applicant to have all of the following, we are looking for a team of interns who will combine the following experiences, skills, and specializations:

 ▪ Professional experience in human rights issues

-▪ Media experience, such as organizing press conferences, or drafting talking points for interviews
+▪ Media experience (e.g. writing articles, organizing press conferences, drafting interview talking points)

-▪ Training in research methods, including both qualitative and quantitative methods
+▪ Training in research methods, including qualitative and quantitative methods

 ▪ Strong writing and analytical skills

-▪ Meticulous attention to detail as well as the critical perspective needed to understand and detect bias
+▪ A critical perspective needed to understand and detect bias

 ▪ Ability to be diplomatic on sensitive issues

-To apply, please submit the following via email to email@example.com by January 10, 2014:
+To apply for the next internship, please submit the following via email to email@example.com by April 1, 2015: